MujoKhan/laravel9-crm/README.txt

 System users
 1. Super admin -> Operation on admin
-2. Admin -> Operation on teachers and class
+2. Admin -> Operation on hr/interviewer/data admin
-3. Teacher -> Operation on exam and students
+3. Data Admin -> Collect data and assign to hr
-4. Student -> Give exam and check exam given or not or pending
+4. HR -> Hr will collect remaining data and assign to interviewer for each round
+5. Interviewer  -> Will check detail and take interview and give response